Arabidopsis-Information-Portal/chromatin_states_to_jbrowse/README.md

 ![](assets/all_chromatin_states_jbrowse.png)

-Above screenshot shows the color-coded chromatin domain annotations over an ~50-kb region of the Arabidopsis Chromosome 1 (Chr1:11350001..11410863) being rendered in JBrowse.
+Above screenshot shows the color-coded chromatin domain annotations over an ~50-kb region of the Arabidopsis Chromosome 1 (Chr1:11350001..11410863) being rendered in JBrowse